GSU Offered Alumna Personal Attention to Meet Big Challenges

 Marisa Baldwin-Woodhouse, a 2017 Governors State University alumna says GSU gave her the individual attention she needed to be a successful filmmaker.
 With a Master of Arts in Media Studies/Communications, Baldwin-Woodhouse’s career in film began in 1997 with a small part in the movie “Love Jones.”
 Since then, she has had roles in several films, as well as network television commercials.
 In addition to her on-camera work, Baldwin-Woodhouse has been behind the scenes as a co-creator and executive producer of “In the Paint” web series.
 Episode 2 of the series will be screened in the 2019 Black Harvest Film Festival this week, and Badwin-Woodhouse's “Lost Gurl” will be featured Aug.
 16 and 20.

-“GSU is a good place to go if you’re looking to have a more individualized program because there can get it,” says Baldwin-Woodhouse.
+“GSU is a good place to go if you’re looking to have a more individualized program because there you can get it,” says Baldwin-Woodhouse.

 Why did you choose GSU?